 What dog vaccinations your dog needs depends on you and your pet’s situation.
-The most important vaccinations that dogs need are the following (in order of importance):
+The most important vaccinations that dogs need are, in order of importance:

-These 4 dog vaccinations are the ones we recommend that dogs get annually ($55 for the whole package).
-However, only one of these is required by law in Texas.
+These 4 dog vaccinations are the ones we recommend that dogs get every year.
+At our vax clinics, the full package is only $55!
+However, Texas only requires the Rabies vaccination by law.

 Do you have a puppy?
 Check out our page on what vaccinations puppies need!

 This vaccination is required either annually or tri-annually in Texas depending on the county you’re in and the type of rabies vaccine used.

 Texas rabies law requires that all dogs be vaccinated by 4 months of age (which we provide with our puppy packages), and stay vaccinated with either the 1-year or 3-year vaccination.
 Texas law also requires that the first Rabies vaccination given is a one-year (following vaccinations can be three-year, depending on the county laws).